PasionMovil/veridis/site/wp-content/plugins/google-maps-widget/readme.txt

 * Serbian - Ogi Djuraskovic from <a href="http://firstsiteguide.com/">FirstSiteGuide</a>
 * Russian - Ivanka from <a href="http://www.coupofy.com/">Coupofy</a>

+**License info**

+* Parts of export & import code are based on <a href="https://wordpress.org/plugins/widget-importer-exporter/">Widget Importer & Exporter</a> plugin by Steven Gliebe, licensed under GPLv2
+* Most <a href="https://mapicons.mapsmarker.com/">icons</a> are created by Nicolas Mollet under the Creative Commons Attribution-Share Alike 3.0 Unported license
+* <a href="https://select2.github.io/">Select2 v4</a>, licensed under MIT
+* <a href="http://www.jacklmoore.com/colorbox">Colorbox 1.6</a>, licensed under MIT
+* Widget cloning is based on <a href="https://wordpress.org/plugins/widget-clone/">Widget Clone</a> plugin by 93digital, licensed under GPLv3

 == Installation ==

 Follow the usual routine;

-1. Open WP admin - Plugins - Add New
+1. Open WordPress admin, go to Plugins, click Add New
-2. Enter "Google Maps Widget" under search and hit Enter
+2. Enter "Google Maps Widget" in search and hit Enter
 3. Plugin will show up as the first on the list, click "Install Now"
+4. Activate & go to Appearance - Widgets to configure

 Or if needed, upload manually;

 1. Download the plugin.
-2. Unzip it and upload to wp-content/plugin/
+2. Unzip it and upload to _wp-content/plugin/_
-3. Open WP admin - Plugins and click "Activate" next to the plugin
+3. Open WordPress admin - Plugins and click "Activate" next to the plugin
 4. Configure the plugin under Appearance - Widgets